|No. of coats||2|

-Decked areas to be treated should be clean, dry and free from traces of dust, dirt, oil, grease, wax and silicone.
+Decked areas must be clean, dry, and free from traces of dust, dirt, oil, grease, wax, and silicone before staining.

 For all bare wood decking including tanalised, pressure treated and preservative impregnated decking timbers.

-Hardwood decking usually requires a period of weathering to allow the surface grain to open up.
+Hardwood decking usually requires a period of weathering to allow the surface grain to open.
 This allows for better adhesion of the decking stain.
-Check the decking manufacturer's guidance on how long decking should be left to weather before treating.
+Check the decking manufacturer's guidance on how long decking should weather before treating.

 Old 'coating' type finishes such as decking paints, varnishes and varnish type stains must be fully removed back to bare wood before staining.
 Depending on the condition and type of finish, it may require more than one attempt to fully remove the old coating.

 Always do a test area before starting any project to check product suitability and final finish.
-Follow the manufacturer's instructions on the tin at all times.
+Always follow the manufacturer's instructions on the tin.

-Do not apply in wet conditions or if rain, frost or snow is likely before the product is dry.
-Decked areas should be completely dry prior to the application of this decking stain.
+Do not apply in wet or damp conditions, or if rain, frost, or snow is due, before the product is dry.

 All white and grey products contain titanium zinc which is heavier than the other ingredients in this product.
-Because of this, it tends to sink to the bottom of the tin and requires a prolonged period of stirring to ensure that it is blended back in with the other ingredients.
+Because of this, it tends to sink to the bottom of the tin and forms a sludge or sediment on the bottom of the tin.
+This decking stain requires a prolonged period of stirring to ensure that all the colour pigments and other product ingredients are thoroughly mixed.
 It is therefore vital that this product is stirred for several minutes, prior and periodically during application, to ensure that any concentrations or titanium zinc sediment at the bottom of the tin are thoroughly intermixed.
 Failure to stir before and during application may result in an inconsistent colour or finish.

 To preserve the look and performance of the decking stain for longer, it is recommended that decked areas are swept with a stiff broom on a regular basis.
 This is to remove loose leaves, dirt and other organic matter that can settle on the deck and in the grooves, which can degrade or damage the finish and decking timbers over time.

-If signs of mould or algae appear, use an appropriate mould an mildew cleaner or fungicidal wash.
+If signs of mould or algae appear, use an appropriate mould and mildew cleaner or fungicidal wash.
 The condition of wooden decking should be inspected on a regular basis and treated as required.

-Scuff marks, stains, grease and other surface contaminates should be cleaned with Ronseal Decking & Garden Cleaner.
+Scuff marks, stains, grease, and other surface contaminates should be cleaned with a suitable decking cleaner.

 Inspect the finish on an annual basis and apply a fresh coat of decking stain as and when required.